codio-templates/ThinkJava2/.guides/content/methods-and-testing-incremental-development.md

 ```

+See the example java code in the left pane.
+To compile and run the code, press the "Run"!
+{Run!}(sh .guides/bg.sh javac code/ch04/Distance.java java -cp code/ch04/ Distance)
  As you gain more experience programming, you might write and debug more than one line at a time.
 But if you find yourself spending a lot of time debugging, consider taking smaller steps.